placeling/Pinta/readme.txt

 *   When you publish, the snippet, a link to your post and (optionally) all the photos in the post are sent to Placeling
 *   Each blog post includes a footer showing the location and a small map
 *   At Placeling.com you can get an embed code to put your map in your blog
+*   When a reader clicks a pin an info window opens showing your snippet.
+Clicking the title of the info window opens that post
 *   The [Placeling app](http://itunes.apple.com/ca/app/placeling/id465502398?mt=8 "Placeling app") is available for free in the iTunes app store

 == Installation ==